 Medical Editor: John P. Cunha, DO, FACOEP

 Bioclate (antihemophilic factor [recombinant]) is a glyco-protein used in hemophilia A (classical hemophilia) for the prevention and control of hemorrhagic episodes.
-It is also indicated in the perioperative management of patients with hemophilia A. This medication may be available in generic form.
-Common side effects include nausea, fatigue, nosebleeds, fever, chills, or hives.
+Bioclate is also indicated in the perioperative management of patients with hemophilia A. Bioclate may be available in generic form.
+Common side effects of Bioclate include:

 Dosage of Bioclate is determined by a physician and is individualized for the patient.
 Bioclate may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Bioclate should be used only if prescribed.
 Consult your doctor before breastfeeding.